What Is a Michelin Star?: Michelin Star Guide

 - Expertise in cooking and flavor techniques.

-- The portrayal of the chef’s personality during the dining experience.
+- The personality of the Michelin Star chefs during the dining experience.

 - Monetary value.